-Career WorkOut introduces students to work guests from different work backgrounds, so they can find out what it’s really like to do different jobs, in a one-hour speed-interview session.
-Click here to have a go at being a volunteer work guest.
+Career WorkOut introduces students to a carousel of guests from different work backgrounds, so they can find out what it’s really like to do different jobs, in a one-hour speed-interview session.
+Click here to be a volunteer work guest.

 How it works.
-You’ll join 7-8 other work guests to answer questions from small groups of 2-4 students in a carousel of 6-7 minute interviews, a bit like speed-dating!
-They’ll ask you open questions about your job, how you got it and what it’s like for you.
-When the time is up the students move to the next guest, and so on until the end of the session.
+You’ll join 8 or more other work guests to answer questions from small groups of 3-5 students in a carousel of 6-7 minute interviews, a bit like speed-dating!
+They’ll ask you open questions about your job, how you got it and what it’s been like for you.
+When the time is up, the students move to the next guest, and so on until the end of the session.

 Who can do it.
 Guests can be anyone who has experience of work, including self-employment, even unemployment.
-Ideally they will have or have had the kinds of jobs to which the young people can reasonably aspire.
 A young person who has been working in a shop, or as a junior mechanic or trainee nurse for a year, is as important to this as a top manager, senior government employee or business owner.
 Guests are equally valuable because their impact can’t be predicted.

 What you need to do.
 Just turn up, relax and be yourself.
 You don’t need to prepare anything, just answer the questions as honestly as you can.
 There are no right or wrong answers.
 Career WorkOut is easy, informative, fast-paced and fun.
 See Tips for volunteers.